OpenGene/fastp/README.md

       --overlap_diff_limit           the maximum difference of the overlapped region for overlap analysis based adapter trimming and correction.
 5 by default. (int [=5])

   # UMI processing
-  -U, --umi                          enable unique molecular identifer (UMI) preprocessing
+  -U, --umi                          enable unique molecular identifier (UMI) preprocessing
       --umi_loc                      specify the location of UMI, can be (index1/index2/read1/read2/per_index/per_read, default is none (string [=])
       --umi_len                      if the UMI is in read1/read2, its length should be provided (int [=0]) --umi_prefix                   if specified, an underline will be used to connect prefix and UMI (i.e. prefix=UMI, UMI=AATTCG, final=UMI_AATTCG).
 No prefix by default (string [=])